Come Fly With Me

 As some of you may know I recently travelled to Oslo to celebrate my brother’s wedding.
 It was a beautiful day and a great time was had by all.
-When my brother and his girlfriend initially announced their plans, I was excited – I had always wanted to go to Oslo and I couldn’t wait to celebrate their big day with them.
+When my brother and his fiancée initially announced their plans, I was excited – I had always wanted to go to Oslo and I couldn’t wait to celebrate their big day with them.
 With that excitement however, also came anxiety.
 How would I manage a big journey like this?
 How could I enjoy myself but not make myself ill?
-If you have a chronic illness like M.E then chances are you know very well that this feeling generally comes before any event, large or small.
+If you have a chronic illness like M.E then chances are you know very well that this feeling generally comes before any event, large of small.
 How will you pace it?
 How bad will the payback be?
 Is it even worth it?
-Of course there was no way on earth I would miss my own brother’s wedding, so here’s how we made it as M.E-friendly as possible.
+Of course there was no way on earth I would miss my own brother’s wedding, so here’s how we made it as M.E-friendly as possible:

 1. Prep like a boss